French 100 mm naval gun

-Modern French 100 mm naval guns are multipurpose artillery pieces, capable of a high rate of fire.
+Modern French 100 mm naval guns are multipurpose artillery pieces, capable of a high rate of fire, against both aerial and surface targets.
 Most modern French warships are or were equipped with one of its variants.

 History

 At the end of the Second World War, the French Navy was equipped with guns of numerous calibres, most of which were obsolete.
 In 1953, the STCAN of Paris, under engineer Tonnelé, drafted the design of a multi-purpose 100 mm gun.
 The gun was designed to be effective for anti-aircraft defence, anti-ship combat, and shore bombardment fire support.

 The first model of the family, "modèle 53", was tested at sea on the escort Le Brestois in 1958 and the escort aviso Victor Schoelcher in 1961.

 Description

 The most common version, modèle 68, features a completely automatic action and control.
 The ammunition is stored in a magazine underneath the turret, and fed to the gun by a lift operated by a team of two.
 A flexible pipe allows feeding the gun under any orientation.

 Rounds of ammunition are fed automatically; after firing, the empty shell casing is ejected through an evacuation door on the front of the turret.
 Cooling is provided by water circulating in layers of steel around the tube of the gun, and by an injection of air and water after every shot.

 The turret can be used in three modes: